 The story of Kerry

-These events of needing to go to a school out of our budget led to the start of The Kerry Walsh Trust which we used to host fundraisers to raise the money needed for my medical and educational requirements.
+These events of needing to go to a school out of our budget led to the start of The Kerry Walsh Trust which we used to host fundraisers to raise money needed for my medical and educational requirements.
 Over the years we have had many successful fundraisers.
-We have done Barnyard fundraisers, the 94.7 rides for a purpose and charity golf days.
+We have done Barnyard fundraisers, the 94.7 ride for a purpose and charity golf days.
 The fundraisers now are aimed at also being able to give back as we have received so much.

-At the end of matric, I wasn’t sure what I wanted to do with my life, I decided to take a gap year and figure out my place in this world.
-In my gap year I had a never say attitude.
+At the end of matric I wasn’t sure what I wanted to do with my life, I decided to take a gap year and figure out my place in this world.
+In my gap year I had a never say no attitude.
 I was going to try everything that I could.
 It was at that time that I started my motivational speaking campaign called KmotivationSA.
-I started with motivational speaking in high schools to encourage students to live life to the fullest, take advantage of their opportunities and love all kinds of people because everyone has a story some are just a little more noticeable.
-I grew so much through doing these speaking engagements and I gained a lot of exciting opportunities from getting my name and story out there.
-I started a Twitter rating system so that people with disabilities knew the places to go that was the most accessible.
+I started with motivational speaking in high schools to encourage students to live life to the fullest, take advantage of their opportunities and to love all kinds of people because everyone has a story some are just a little more noticeable.
+I grew so much threw doing these speaking engagements and I gained a lot of exciting opportunities from getting my name and story out there.
+I started a Twitter rating system so that people with disabilities knew the places to go that were the most accessible.
 I am extremely passionate about changing the level of accessibility in South Africa because everyone deserves to go out without the fear of the premises not being accessible.